Bacchis (hetaira)

-Bacchis (4th-century BC) was a Greek hetaira.
+Bacchis (Greek: Βακχίς; 4th-century BC) was a Greek hetaira.

 She was originally the slave of the hetaira Sinope, who trained her as a hetaira.
 She was manumitted and eventually became the owner of the hetaira Pythionike, lover of Harpalos.

 Bacchis was a famous hetaira and the object of many anecdotes.
 She is generally praised for her good nature and became a stereotype of a "good courtesan".
 She was the subject of several popular plays, among them plays by Epigenes and Sopatros of Phakos.
-She was also a sender and receiver of several of the fictive letters of Alciphron.
+She was also a sender and receiver of several of the fictive letters of Alciphron (which presented imagined letters between famous courtesans and their lovers).